-An experiment was conducted during season 2019-2020 at the Agromet Research Farm of Acharya Narendra Deva University of Agriculture & Technology, Kumarganj, Avodhya (U.P.)
+An experiment was conducted during season 2019-2020 at the Agromet Research Farm of Acharya Narendra Deva University of Agriculture & Technology, Kumargani, Ayodhya (U.P.)
 India.
-The farm is located at 26°47' N latitude and 82°12' E longitude and at an altitude of about 113 meter above the mean sea level.
-The experiment was conducted in randomized block design (RBD).
-Nine treatments combination comprised of three growing environment/sowing dates viz. crop sown on October 31st (D1) (23.5°C); crop sown on November 10th (D2) (23°C) and crop sown on November 20th (D3) (21°C) respectively along with three varieties i.e. Bio-902 (V1), NDR-8501 (V2) and Varuna (V3) were used under present investigation.
-The field was ploughed once with tractor drawn mould board plough, twice by cultivator which followed by planking.
-Fertilizers were applied during last operation of field.
-The crop was fertilized with a uniform dose of nitrogen, phosphorus and potassium at 120:60:40 kg/ha, respectively.
-Urea, DAP and Murate of potash were used as the source of nitrogen, phosphorus and potassium.
-Sulphur was applied as per treatment through elemental sulphur.
-Half dose of nitrogen along with full dose of phosphorus, potassium and sulphur were applied as basal dressing and remaining dose of nitrogen was top dressed into two equal splits.
-1st split was top dressed at 30 DAS and 2nd splits doze at 45 DAS (pre flowering stage) of the crop.
-Sowing was done using different dates as treatment in row 45 cm apart using seed rate of 6 kg/ha.
-Later on plant spacing of 15 cm was maintained by thinning extra plants.
+The farm is located at 26°47' N latitude and 82°12' E longitude and an altitude of about 113 m above the mean sea level.
+The experiment was conducted in a randomized block design (RBD).
+Nine treatments combination comprised of three growing environment/sowing dates viz. crop sown on October 31st (D1)(23.5°C); crop sown on November 10th (D2)(23°C) and crop sown on November 20th (D3)(21°C) respectively along with three varieties i.e. Bio-902 (V1), NDR-8501 (V2) and Varuna (V3) were used under present investigation.
+The field was plowed once with tractor-drawn moldboard plow, twice by cultivator which followed by planking.
+Fertilizers were applied during the last operation of the field.
+The crop was fertilized with a uniform dose of nitrogen, phosphorus, and potassium at 120:60:40 kg/ha, respectively.
+Urea, DAP, and Murate of potash were used as the source of nitrogen, phosphorus, and potassium.
+Sulfur was applied as per treatment through elemental sulfur.
+Half dose of nitrogen along with a full dose of Phosphorus, Potassium, and Sulfur was applied as basal dressing and remaining dose of nitrogen was topdressed into two equal splits.
+1st split was top-dressed at 30 DAS and 2nd split doze at 45 DAS (pre-flowering stage) of the crop.
+Sowing was done using different dates as treatment in a row 45 cm apart using a seed rate of 6 kg/ha.
+Later on, plant spacing of 15 cm was maintained by thinning extra plants.